How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

-Becoming a thought leader on LinkedIn isn’t about wearing a tweed jacket or having a massive following overnight, it's about consistently sharing valuable insights that help your audience see you as the go-to expert in your niche.
+Becoming a thought leader on LinkedIn isn’t about wearing a tweed jacket or having a massive following overnight.
+It's about consistently sharing valuable insights that help your audience see you as the go-to expert in your niche.
 This guide breaks down the entire process step-by-step, from optimizing your profile to creating content that actually builds authority and community.

 Before you publish a single post, your profile needs to do the heavy lifting.
 It’s your digital handshake, your landing page, and your credibility proof all in one.
 If it looks unprofessional or unfinished, even the best content in the world won’t land with impact.
 People will click through to your profile, and it needs to tell them they're in the right place.